There are several interesting and quality museums in Sofia and LOADS of monuments.

 Monument to the Soviet Army

 This monument which was unveiled in 1954 is in a large park near the football stadium.
 We walked here from Sveti Sedmochislenitst Church and afterwards took the Metro from St Kliment Ohridski back into the centre.
 The Metro station is in the top left corner of the park on Bulevard Tsar Osvoboditel.
-The main monument is flanked by other imposing and evocative Communist figures.
+The main monument is flanked by other imposing and evocative Communist figures There has been pressure recently, partly due to the antics of Russia invading Ukraine for the monument to be removed or dismantled.
+More about that story HERE.

 Next to the Metro Station is Eagle Bridge which commemorates the release and return of Bulgarian prisoners from the Ottomans in 1878.